Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Factions and Societies/Nations/Kryn Dynasty.md

 Open war has recently broken out between the Kryn Dynasty and the [[Dwendalian Empire]] — a conflict that neither nation can afford to lose.
 Those bearing the colors of the enemy are subdued and questioned before being punished and sometimes executed.
 Judgment is swift against the perceived imperial oppressors, and the forces of [[Rosohna]] will continue to push until their foes yield the stolen relics.

 Though the Kryn have remained fairly isolated throughout their history, they are now reaching out to other factions in the hopes of making alliances against the [[Dwendalian Empire]].
-The Kryn Dynasty has begun hiring mercenaries through the [[Tribes of Shadycreek Run]] and purchasing dangerous weapons of war from [[the Myriad]].
+The Kryn Dynasty has begun hiring mercenaries through the [[Tribes of Shadycreek Run]] and purchasing dangerous weapons of war from [[The Myriad]].
 Rumors of strange magics and powerful relics in northern [[Eiselcross]] have reached the dynasty’s ears, and they are willing to seek out any potential advantage over their Dwendalian foes.

 There are many humanoid tribes that roam the southern reaches of [[Xhorhas]] that have declined to ally themselves with the Kryn — or to be assimilated by them.
 While the Bright Queen has allowed them to continue their neutrality for the time being, she watches them closely, lest they be courted by the [[Dwendalian Empire|empire]]’s coin and empty promises.